-ANNUAL SECURITY AND FIRE SAFETY REPORT 2020
+ANNUAL SECURITY AND FIRE SAFETY REPORT 2022

-Information for 2020-2021 Academic Year This annual report contains the crime statistics for 2019, 2018, and 2017
+This annual report contains the crime statistics for 2021, 2020, and 2019

 This publication is available in alternative format upon request.
 The College is committed to equal access to programs, facilities, admission, and employment for all persons.
 It is the policy of the College to maintain an environment free of harassment and free of discrimination against any person because of age, race, color, ancestry, national origin, religion, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, sexual orientation, marital or family status, pregnancy, pregnancy-related conditions, physical or mental disability, gender, perceived gender, gender identity, genetic information, or political ideas.
 Discriminatory conduct and harassment, as well as sexual misconduct and relationship violence, violates the dignity of individuals, impedes the realization of the College's educational mission, and will not be tolerated.
 Direct all inquiries regarding the nondiscrimination policy to Human Resource Administrator, South Seattle College, 6000 16th Avenue SW Seattle, WA.
 98106.
 Tel (206) 934-6415